nrdufour/nemoworld.info/content/recipe/spanish_gazpacho.md

 ---

 + 5 ripe tomatos seeded and peeled
-+ 1/2 cocumber seeded and peeled
++ 1/2 cucumber seeded and peeled
 + 1/2 onion
 + 1 piece of garlic
 + 1/4 green pepper